bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 thumb_img_path: /images/blur-codes-coding-577585.jpg
 template: post
 ---
-## Decisions driven by data, not emotion
+## Make decisions using data, not emotion

 Knowing how to adjust your diet based on your progress is more important than figuring out exactly how many calories you should be eating at the start.